ghost-ng/slinger/README.md

 ## Installation

-Clone the repository and install the required dependencies:
+Clone the repository and install using one of the below methods:

 ### Using this Repo
 ```bash